 Example: You have $200 available each month after reasonable expenses and $10,000 in assets available according to Form 433-A(OIC).
 The formula would be: (200 x 24) + $10,000 = $14,800.

 The IRS would require you to pay a $186 application fee and your first monthly payment of the 24 monthly payments.
 You make payments while the Offer is pending.
 If you qualify for a fee waiver you do not need to pay the application fee.
 Nor do you need to pay any payments while the Offer is pending.

 The Cheapest Offer In Compromise

-If you want an Offer In Compromise and need help, give us a call at (888) 515-4829 or submit a request for us to call you on our Contact Us page.
-One of our tax attorneys will give you an accurate assessment on your case.
+If you want an Offer In Compromise and need help, submit a request for us to call you on our sign-up page or call us at (888) 515-4829.
+One of our tax attorneys will give you an accurate assessment of your case.